maxhbr/LDBcollector/md/MITNFA.md

                         "MITNFA"
                     ],
                     "__impliedId": "MITNFA",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is based on the MIT license, but contains an\nadditional section covering the removal of attributions in certain\nmodification scenarios.
+                                "Per Fedora, this license is based on the MIT license, but contains an\nadditional section covering the removal of attributions in certain\nmodification scenarios.
 It is Free and GPL-compatible.
 Use License MITNFA\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [